data-govt-nz/ckanext-security/README.md

 ```

 ### Changes to CKAN config
-Make these changes to your ckan config and replace the cookie_domain and secret
+For better security, make sure you harden your session configuration (in your
-appropriately.
+  ckan config file).
+See for example the settings below.

 ```ini
 [app:main]